-B-

 eliminator

-device designed to provide energy to equipment normally
+- n. an electric device designed to provide energy to equipment normally

-requiring batteries for operation
+requiring electric power storage devices for operation

 -